thebosslol66/cyberarena-api/docs/source/overview/principle.rst

 Paragraphe Arena
 """"""""""""""""
-The Arena consists of a board on which the player can summon cards from his hand
+The Arena consists of a board on which the player can summon cards from his hand It contains 2 sides, one for each player, where they can summon their minions

 Paragraphe Hand
 """""""""""""""